Outings with Sierra Club Maui Hikes

 For all of our outings, we ask for the following:

-1. Register for all hikes with the leader listed in the description.
-Please provide both an email address and a cell phone number where you can be reached at the start of the outing.
+Register at https://mauihikes.org/s and provide a cell phone number where you can be reached at the start of the outing.

-3. A donation of $5 ($3 for Sierra Club members) is requested for all hikers over age 14 unless otherwise stated in a hike description.
+A donation of $5 ($3 for Sierra Club members) is requested for all hikers over age 14 unless otherwise stated in a hike description or it is a service outing.

 If the hike description states an EMI waiver is required: